 If it is necessary to postpone your P&D interview, your manager will discuss this with you.
 This may not be postponed by more than two months.
 For more information see Tips and tricks: Performance & Development agreements in times of corona.

 Normally it is your supervisor who takes the initiative to hold a P&D interview, but you can also do this yourself.
 Employees from at least scale 8 write an annual report in preparation for the P&D interview.
 In this report you look back at the past year.
 What results have you achieved?
 How have you developed?
 To what extent have the agreements from the previous P&D interview been achieved?
 If you teach, you also attach your teaching evaluations.
 Your supervisor will use the annual report as a starting point for the P&D interview.

 To make it easier for you, the university has prepared a format for the annual reports.
 You need to send your annual report to your supervisor at least one week before the interview.
 You can also use the list of suggestions.
 This list includes questions and topics that either you or your supervisor can bring up.

 What can you expect from a P&D interview?

 In the P&D interview your supervisor will talk with you about your performance and development over the past year.
 What went well?
 Where is there room for improvement?
 You also have the freedom to discuss your ambitions.
 What do you want for your career in the (near) future?
+Do you wish to follow a course?
 You then receive an evaluation from your supervisor about how you have performed.
 You receive a total score ranging from 1 to 5.
 And your supervisor makes concrete agreements with you for the coming year concerning results, competencies and training.
 In the interview, you can raise the issue of a promotion to a higher job level.
 Keep in mind that your manager is not always authorised to offer you a promotion.